ELTA: Interwar

+From 1953, a bulletin in German called ELTA-Pressedienst began to be published in Reutlingen; from 1954 – in Italian in Rome called ELTA Press; from 1956 – in New York in English called ELTA Information Service; from 1961 – in Buenos Aires in Spanish.

+In 1965, the agency's Information Service, led by the VLIK and supported by the National Fund, was moved from Germany to the United States of America, with branches remaining in Munich and Rome.
+Agency bulletins were published periodically in Lithuanian, English, Italian and German, and aperiodically in Spanish, Portuguese, and French in Brazil, Italy, France, Venezuela, West Germany, and the United States.

+Post-1990

-When Lithuania declared independence in 1990, ELTA also re-established its independence from TASS and its direct contacts with the leading global agencies.
+When Lithuania restored independence in 1990, ELTA also re-established its independence from TASS and its direct contacts with the leading global agencies.
 In 1996, ELTA was partially sold by the government of Lithuania (the law required the government to retain at least 35% of the shares).
 In 2003, MG Baltic owned 50.86% and Achema Group owned 6.75% of the shares.
 Companies controlled by Vitas Tomkus, publisher of the daily Respublika, acquired about 60% of ELTA in 2005.
 In 2006, Algirdas Pilvelis, publisher of the daily Lietuvos aidas, acquired 39.51% of shares that were owned by the government.

 In August 2017, Gitana Markovičienė announced plans to purchase the controlling stake in ELTA and became the new CEO.
 The deal for the purchase of 80% of the shares closed in February 2018.
 GM Media Invest, owned by Markovičienė, acquired the remaining 20% of shares in January 2020 to become the sole owner of ELTA.

+In 2022, Delfi news portals owned by the Estonian AS Ekspress Grupp bought all ELTA shares.
+According to Ekspress Grupp's 2023 annual report, the acquisition of ELTA (along with news portal Lrytas) contributed significantly to the company's revenue growth, with 72 employees transferred from the acquired companies.